Preuce/OptiTenseurs/README.md

 * the 'calc' directory contains text files that can be read to test contractions order for specific instances
 * the 'tools' directory contains quality-of-life programs such as the code that displays a TT, the code to test contraction orders, and the code to generate instances
 * the 'build' directory contains a CMakeLists that can compile everything
+* the 'result' directory contains all results of of the main Solver's execution, including 2 csv files and a general r

 # Compiling
 When in the 'build' directory, use 'cmake .' to set up the compiler, then 'make' followed by the name of the program (or none to compile everything).
 Here are the programs you can build :